zavsnar/knowledge_base/kafka_definitive_guide.md

  Rebalance happens when a new consumer joins a group, on consumer timeout of proper leaving a group, and additionally, when consuming group settings are changed.
  Rebalance types:
  * **Eager rebalance**.
 All consumers stop consuming, give up their ownership of all partitions, rejoin the consumer group, and get a brand-new partition assignment.
 This leads to stopping consuming messages from all partitions for a while.
  * **Cooperative rebalance**.
 Reassignment of partitions happens by small sub-sets and in several phases which allow carry-on processing messages from other partitions.
+But there are several exceptional cases when partition reassignment happens without calling revoke callback on the consumer (that has read partition before rebalance), so the consumer commits offset inappropriately or doesn't commit at all.
+As a result some messages can be read twice.
+That is a trade-off for cooperative strategy.
+My conclusion: **cooperative rebalance strategy can be used only in services with idempotent consuming messages**.

  Consumers maintain ownership of the partitions assigned to them by sending (in a background thread) _heartbeats_ to a Kafka broker designated as the group coordinator (this broker can be different for different consumer groups).
 If a consumer stops sending _heartbeats_ for a period more than __session.timeout.ms__ that consumer is considered dead and the coordinator starts the rebalance.
 In addition, a consumer can notify the coordinator on its shutdown.